Vaalee (1999 film)

 Vaalee is a 1999 Indian Tamil-language psychological romantic thriller film written and directed by S. J. Suryah in his directorial debut.
-The film stars Ajith Kumar in dual roles with Simran and Jyothika (in her Tamil debut).
-Vivek, Rajeev, Pandu and Sujitha appear in important supporting roles.
-A modern-day adaptation of the legend of Vali from the Ramayana, it revolves around Shiva and Deva, two identical twin brothers, with Deva being deaf-mute.
-When Shiva marries Priya, Deva becomes obsessed with and lusts for her.
+The film stars Ajith Kumar in dual roles with Simran and Jyothika (in her Tamil debut) while Vivek, Rajeev, Pandu and Sujitha appear in supporting roles.
+A modern-day adaptation of the story of Vali from the Ramayana, it revolves around identical twins Shiva and Deva, with Deva being deaf-mute.
+When Shiva marries Priya, Deva becomes obsessed with, and lusts for her.

-Suryah completed the script of Vaalee in 60 days, and the project was picked up for production by S. S. Chakravarthy of NIC Arts.
-The soundtrack was composed by Deva and lyrics were written by Vairamuthu.
-The cinematography was handled by Jeeva while the editing was done by the duo of B. Lenin and V. T. Vijayan.
+Suryah completed the script for Vaalee in 60 days, and the project was picked up for production by S. S. Chakravarthy of NIC Arts.
+The soundtrack was composed by Deva, and the lyrics were written by Vairamuthu.
+The cinematography was handled by Jeeva, while the editing was done by the duo B. Lenin and V. T. Vijayan.

 Vaalee was released on 30 April 1999 to positive reviews from critics.
-The film became a commercial success, running for over 270 days in theatres.
+The film became a commercial success, running for over 270 days at the box office in theatres.
 Ajith won the Filmfare Award for Best Actor – Tamil and Jyothika won Best Female Debut – South at the same ceremony.
-The film was remade in Kannada in 2001 under the same title.
+The film was remade in Kannada under the same title in 2001.

 Plot

-Shiva and Deva are twins.
+Shiva and Deva are identical twin brothers.
 Deva, the elder, is deaf-mute; but he is an expert at lip reading, and the head of a successful advertising company.
 Shiva loves and trusts his brother.
 Shiva falls in love with Priya, who wants to marry someone who is an ex-smoker, ex-drunkard, and got ditched by a girl but is pining for her.
-Learning this, Shiva, with the help of his friend Vicky, invents an old romance between him and a certain Sona, and wins Priya's love.
-But soon she realises Shiva's trick and breaks up with him.
-He tries to tell her that he only cheated and lied to her on the old romance but he loved her truly.
+Learning this, Shiva, with the help of his friend Vicky, invents a romance between him and a certain Sona, and wins Priya's love.
+Soon Priya realises Shiva's trick and breaks up with him.
+He tries to tell her that he only cheated and lied to her in the old romance story, but he truly loved her.
 One day, Priya comes to Shiva's house and slaps him, but eventually she reciprocates his love.

 Meanwhile, Deva chances upon Priya and lusts for her.
-His obsession continues even after his brother marries the girl of his dreams, and he devises various means of getting close to Priya and keeping Shiva and her separated.
+His obsession continues even after his brother marries her and he devises various means of getting close to Priya and keeping Shiva and her apart.
 Some of the methods Deva uses to woo Priya are masochistic (wounding his hand by the running car engine to stop the couple's wedding night) and psychotic (repeated attempts to murder his brother).